Crispino20/Python-Tutorials/3-Strings/Notes.md

 # Strings

-- If you want to reference a quote within a string, you can opt for single quote on the outside text and double for the quoted text or use double quote for the outside text and single for the quoted text e.g `'John said "Bring the cat tomorrow"'` or `"John said 'Bring the cat tomorrow'"`
+- If you want to reference a quote within a string, you can opt for single quote on the outside text and double for the quoted text or use double quote for the outside text and single for the quoted text e.g `'John said "Bring the cat tomorrow"'` or `"John said 'Bring the cat tomorrow'"`.
+Alternatively, if you want to use double quotes for a quote you can use an *escape character* e.g `"John said "Python \"Programming\""`
+- If you want to add a back slash in a string, you can also use an escaped character e.g `"Document\\Python"`
+- To add a new line in a string, use an escaped character e.g `"Python \nProgramming`
 - Use triple quotes for very long multi line strings
 - Functions are built in functions that perform a task
   - You can use the `len` function to return the length of characters in a string e.g `print(len(course))`